 Subsidiary Books of Account

 Also known as special purpose books, special purpose subsidiary books, and subsidiary books of accounts are various books recording financial transactions of a similar nature.
 They are the sub-division of the journal.

 During the lifecycle of a business, the volume of transactions in a business may rise to an extent that a single journal may no longer be adequate to keep the books.
 This is when special purpose books or subsidiary books may be required for more efficient bookkeeping.

 List of supporting books

 Types of Subsidiary Books

-- Cash Book – A cash book is a book of prime entry which records all transactions made by a business in both cash and a bank instrument.
+1. Cash Book – A cash book is a book of prime entry that records all transactions made by a business in both cash and a bank instrument.